Saposcat/Project_2---Gemma-Diabetes/README.md

-# Diabetes in America and why we should screen for it
+# Project Title: Diabetes in America and why we should screen for it early
+# Group 5 (Edilberto Vinas, Al Wagner, Frances Hollan, Nick Santos)

+# Sections Included
+Section 1: Overview
+Section 2: Scope
+Section 3: Data Collection
+Section 4: Data Cleaning
+Section 5: Approach and Methodology
+Section 6:

 Current CDC (Center for Disease Control) statistics show that about 38 million people in America (or 1 in every 10) suffer from diabetes with a whopping 1 in 5 of those people not even being aware that they have the disease.
 What's more shocking and perhaps more worrisome is that 98 million people, (or 1 in every 3), are considered prediabetic, with 8 out of 10 of them also not aware that they are in danger of contracting diabetes.(work cited - 1)

 With such a high rate of contracting a disease that can lead to blindness, kidney failure, heart disease, stroke, or the risk of amputating toes, feet or legs, early screening and awareness is something that can potentially benefit over 100 million Americans.
 Especially considering that type-2 diabetes (or adult-onset diabetes) can be prevented or treated by simply adjusting one's diet.